Little Miss Sunshine: Script and development

 The script was written by Michael Arndt and was originally about an East Coast road trip from Maryland to Florida, but was shifted to a journey from New Mexico to California because of budget issues.
-Arndt started the script on May 23, 2000 and completed the first rough draft by May 26.
+Arndt started the script on May 23, 2000, and completed the first rough draft by May 26.
 He had initially planned on shooting the film himself by raising several thousand dollars and using a camcorder.
 Instead, he gave the screenplay to producers Ron Yerxa and Albert Berger who teamed up with Deep River Productions to find a potential director.
-Addressing the inclusion of the Fargo character Stan Grossman in the film after its release, Arndt stated that he had "just [simply] assumed that people [the filmmakers] [had known] it was a tribute to Fargo, but that [in actuality] people didn’t realize until we started shooting", in addition expressing gratitude towards the Coen brothers for allowing him to retain the character.
+Arndt included the character Stan Grossman (here played by Bryan Cranston) as a tribute to the film Fargo.

 The producers met directors Dayton and Faris while producing Election and in turn gave the script to them to read in 2001.
 The directors commented later on the script stating: "This film really struck a chord.
 We felt like it was written for us."
 The script was purchased from first-time screenwriter Arndt for $250,000 by Marc Turtletaub, one of the film's producers, on December 21, 2001.
 Yerxa and Berger remained as producers as they were responsible for finding the directors and cinematographer, assisting in the ending re-shoot, and helping bring the film to the Sundance Film Festival.

 The film was pitched to several studios, and the only interested studio was Focus Features, who wanted to film it in Canada.
 After the studio attempted to have the film be centered on the character Richard Hoover, and Arndt disagreed, he was fired and replaced by another writer.
 The new writer added several scenes, including Richard's confrontation with the character who dismisses his motivational technique business.
 A corporate change brought in a new studio head and Arndt was rehired when the new writer left after four weeks of rewriting the script.
 After two years of pre-production, Focus Features dropped the film in August 2004.
 Marc Turtletaub paid $400,000 to Focus Features to buy back the rights to the film and for development costs.
 He also paid for the $8 million budget, allowing Little Miss Sunshine to then be filmed.